 Water, for example, conforms to whatever container it’s in—whether that’s an inorganic glass or a natural container like the Earth (like a lake or a pond).
 It is also somewhat self-containing in that it sticks to itself—which how we get water drops and puddles.

-Smoke or gas (the types we can see), can technically “fit” into containers, but that is not how they usually occur or how we end up seeing them.
+Smoke or gas (the types we can see) can technically “fit” into containers, but that is not how they usually occur or how we end up seeing them.
 Smoke and gases have volume (which varies), but their most defining features are scent (which we cannot draw) and motion.
 The forms smoke and gases take also depend on what their origins are.
-Smoke from an explosion or a fireplace have completely different forms, motion, color, opacity, and value compared to smoke from a cigarette or a candle.
+Smoke from an explosion or a fireplace has completely different forms, motion, color, opacity, and value than smoke from a cigarette or a candle.

 Finally, we have Air.
 We cannot draw or paint air—it is an invisible messenger.
 We can only draw its effects and some of what it carries.
-Air affects how we draw all the other elements and objects when it is present in a scene or design.
-For example, we can draw the dust, leaves, and other debris that can be carried on, or blown around by the wind.
+Air affects how we draw all the other elements and objects present in a scene or design.
+For example, we can draw the dust, leaves, and other debris that can be carried on or blown around by the wind.

-Drawing things that are more elemental in nature requires a bit more thought and analysis, plenty of research and reference, a clear understanding of your intent, and a firm grasp of gesture and light.
+Drawing more elemental things in nature requires a bit more thought and analysis, plenty of research and reference, a clear understanding of your intent, and a firm grasp of gesture and light.

 Adding Depth to Create Form: A Brief Word on Light & Perspective

-Since I just mentioned it, now is a good time to go over some basics of the fundamentals of light.
+Since I just mentioned it, now is a good time to go over some basics of The Fundamentals of Light.
 To successfully draw form does not require color, but it does require a basic understanding of how light and perspective work.
 The study of light and perspective are both quite involved.
-There are a wide range of effects that can be achieved in each area, and they require at least a small mountain’s worth of practice to adequately grasp.
+There is a wide range of effects possible in each area, and they require at least a small mountain’s worth of practice to grasp adequately.

 The basics are simple enough to explain, which I will do here with light.
 Having read books and taken classes on perspective, I know it is best explained visually so I will leave that for another time.

-Additional depth can then be added by lighting your object, which means adding values (light and shadow).
+Add more depth by lighting your object, which means adding values (light and shadow).
 The same process can be applied when you use traditional perspective with horizon lines and vanishing points.
-While a sense of depth can be achieved without lighting your object, the range of values given by light go much further in describing the forms by giving the object a sense of weight and context within the space it occupies.
+The range of values given by light goes much further in describing the forms by giving the object a sense of weight and context within the space it occupies.

 Adding Depth with Light & Shadow: A Simple Demo

-Lines and shapes serve as early starting points to begin drawing, and for orienting the position of the forms they will become with the addition of depth.
-In the examples I created, I have shown the process for going from two-dimensional shape to the illusion of three-dimensional form, and the process of lighting a circle to transform it into a sphere.
+Lines and shapes serve as early starting points to begin drawing and orienting the position of the forms they will become with the addition of depth.
+In the examples I created, I have shown the process of going from two-dimensional shape to the illusion of three-dimensional form and lighting a circle to transform it into a sphere.

 Create a solid circle shape.